-Tour 1: By boat through the locks of the Bandak Canal
+Tour 1: By boat through the locks of the Telemark Canal

-Catch the bus from Vrådal to Ulefoss, via Brunkeberg, Seljord, Bø and Gvarv.
-On the way you will pass the beautiful Lake Seljord, famous for its elusive sea monster.
+Drive from Vrådal to Kviteseid and park the car there.
+Catch the bus to Ulefoss via Seljord and Bø.
+On the way you will pass the beautiful Lake Seljord, famous for its elusive sea monster "Selma".

-At Ulefoss you climb onboard a canal boat that will take you through the locks, and across the lakes and canals of the Bandak Canal to Kviteseid.
+At Ulefoss you board a canal boat that will take you through the locks and across the lakes and canals of the Bandak Canal to Kviteseid.
+Drive back to Vrådal.

 From Vrådal, follow fv.
-38 via Vråliosen to Åmdals Verk Gruver. Åmdals Verk Gruver is a mining museum with an interesting collection based on copper mines dating back to 1540.
-Guided walks in the old mines.
-The Ravnejuvet Gorge is also worth a visit.
+38 via Vråliosen to Åmdals Verk Gruver. Åmdals Verk Gruver is a mining museum with an interesting collection from the copper mines dating back to 1540.
+Guided walks through the old mines are available.

 Continue on fv.
-45 from Dalen to Eidsborg Stave Church, one of the two remaining stave churches in Telemark, and the Lårdal Village Museum.
+45 from Dalen to Eidsborg Stave Church, one of the two remaining stave churches in Telemark, and the Vest-Telemark Museum.

 You then follow E134 from Høydalsmo to Morgedal.
-Morgedal is named the cradle of ski sports and was a natural place for the Olympic flame to be lit before the Winter Olympics at Lillehammer in 1994.
-In Morgedal you should visit the Norwegian Ski Adventure Centre.
+Morgedal is named the cradle of skiing and was a natural place for the Olympic flame to be lit before the Winter Olympics at Lillehammer in 1994.
+In Morgedal you should visit the Norwegian Ski Adventure Center.

-Afterwards you continue on rv.
+Afterwards you continue on E 134/rv.
 41 via Brunkeberg to Kviteseid and then back to Vrådal.
-Before climbing the hairpin bends, turn left for a visit to the old Kviteseid Church and the small local museum.
+Before navigating the steep hairpin bends, turn left for a visit to the old Kviteseid Church and the small local museum.

 Bø Sommarland has one of the world's largest artificial waves for surfing and Norway's biggest water roller coaster.